sebastian89n/code-learning-hub/algorithms/README.md

 - **Worst Case:** `O(n^2)` - Occurs when the array is sorted in reverse order.
 - **Space Complexity:** `O(1)` - Only a constant amount of additional space is required.

+### In-Place Algorithm

+Bubble sort is an in-place sorting algorithm, meaning it requires only a constant amount of additional memory space O(1) for temporary storage.

 ### Summary

 Bubble sort is an elementary sorting algorithm that is simple and easy to implement but inefficient for large datasets